 What is a small business?

-From a taxation standpoint, a business’s geographical size or number of employees doesn’t determine whether it’s a small business.
-Only a business with an aggregated annual turnover of less than $10 million can be classed as a small business and take advantage of the several tax concessions.
+From a taxation standpoint, a business with an aggregated annual turnover of less than $10 million can be classed as a small business and take advantage of the several tax concessions.
+A business’s geographical size or number of employees doesn’t determine whether it’s a small business.

 Strong record keeping and tracking split expenses

-The number one rule for any small business is to track any expenses incurred and income earned during the financial year.
+The number one rule for any small business is to track all expenses incurred, and income earned during the financial year.

-The Australian Taxation Office (ATO) requires records to be kept for five years and includes any expenses from assets to advertising costs and business travel.
+The Australian Taxation Office (ATO) requires records to be kept for five years.
+Expenses may include things like replacing assets, advertising costs or business travel.

 Every small business owner must keep their personal expenses separate to business-related expenses.
 For example, if a business owner uses a vehicle for both personal and business use, expenses must be apportioned appropriately.